Tanks of Czechoslovakia: Development

 In December 1937, the Škoda workshops prepared a prototype of a medium tank based on the LT vz.
 35 project.
 Two prototypes were started and designated S-IIc, but their construction was never finished.
 The tank weighed 16.5 t, was armed with a 47 mm Škoda A9 vz.
 38 gun, two 7.92 mm machine guns and its maximum armour was extended to 30 mm.
 Finally, the S-II-c was to have a better 13.8 liters engine giving 250 hp; this increased the maximum speed to roughly 50 km/h.
-After Germany annexed Czechoslovakia, the prototypes were finished, and Hungarian engineers turn it into the 40M Turán I.
+After Germany annexed Czechoslovakia, the prototypes were finished, and Hungarian engineers developed the 40M Turán I from it.
+The Turán I had better armour than the S-II-c, also, the Czech 47 mm gun was replaced by a Hungarian 40 mm gun with higher armour penetration, the hull and turret were redesigned, and the 7.92 mm machine guns were changed to Hungarian 8 mm Gebauer machine guns, among other changes differentiating the two tanks.
+The Hungarian Turán I would see service fighting against the USSR during World War II.

 In the fall of 1937, the Czechoslovak armed forces launched a contest for new medium tank; Škoda, ČKD and Tatra competed.
 Most interesting was a tank ČKD V-8-H (later ST vz.
 39).
 The V-8-H was the first completely independent construction of ČKD Praga.
 It was the result of the experience, gained by ČKD during the Šp-IIb cooperation in the mid-1930s (a prototype of Šp-IIb was built in 1937). Škoda, however, being the main competitor of ČKD wasn't really that much interested in cooperation and pushed its resources into what would become the T-2X line of vehicles (specifically the T-21 medium tank).
 The result was the V-8-H (the designation means V-8 engine, H - tracked) and it did inherit the best parts and experience of the Šp-IIb.
 Unfortunately, it did inherit some of its flaws too (namely an unreliable engine and weak final drive).